-It is assumed that activity duration can be described by some parametric distribution 𝑎𝑖~𝐺(𝜃).
-In particular, without loss of generality, we will use both the uniform and the beta distributions to represent those durations.
-In addition, it is assumed that all activities share the same distribution type, i.e., they are all distributed uniformly or according to beta distribution.
+It is assumed that the activity durations can be described by some parametric distribution Ai~G(θ).
+In particular, and without loss of generality, we will use both the uniform and beta distributions to represent those durations.
+In addition, it is assumed that all activities share the same distribution type, i.e., they are all distributed uniformly or according to the beta distribution.

 A centralized project control policy is assumed, by which the project manager receives updates on the ongoing activities and plugs them into the model to re-estimate the project duration.
-At each control/ inspection point, the project manager obtains the actual duration of the completed activities as well as the updated estimated duration for the ongoing activities based on their percentage of completion (i.e., what percentage of the activity is completed at the time of the inspection).
+At each control/ inspection point, the project manager obtains the actual durations of the completed activities as well as the updated estimated durations of the ongoing activities based on their percentage of completion (i.e., what percentage of the activity is completed at the time of the inspection).
 However, no new information is obtained on the duration of activities not yet begun.
-It is further assumed that the information obtained on one activity does not affect other activities, and thus the information measures of various activities are independent.
+It is further assumed that the information obtained on one activity does not affect that of other activities, and thus, the information measures of various activities are independent.